wp-plugins/mtphr-widgets/readme.txt

 * Added shortcodes to all widgets.

 == Upgrade Notice ==

+= 2.0.4 =
+Updated to make sure the collapse widget was included.

 = 2.0.3 =
 Added collapse widget.
 Modified contact shortcode output.